Bhupesh1x/task-flow/README.md

-# Project Title
+# Task Flow

-This project is a task management system where users can authenticate, create and manage workspaces, projects, and tasks, and gain insights into their progress through different views and analytics.
+Task Flow is a task management system where users can authenticate, create and manage workspaces, projects, and tasks, and gain insights into their progress through different views and analytics.
 Built with modern web technologies to provide an intuitive and efficient user experience.

 ## Tech Stack